 A series of geological events taking place over the last 50 million years resulted in the unique parent material of what is now Yamhill-Carlton.
-However, the process that resulted in the oldest mother rock in the Willamette Valley started much earlier than that, more than 200 million years ago, with the subduction of the San Juan de Fuca Plate under the continental plate.
-As the Juan de Fuca Plate scraped against the Pacific coastline, an ongoing pillowing effect created an accumulation of sediments and ancient sands.
+However, the process that resulted in the oldest mother rock in the Willamette Valley started much earlier than that, more than 200 million years ago, with the subduction of the San Juan de Fuca Plate under the Pacific Plate.
+As the Juan de Fuca Plate scarred against the Pacific coastline, an ongoing pillowing effect created an accumulation of sediments and ancient sands.

 Fifteen million years ago, before the formation of the Cascade Mountain Range, the violently active Blue Mountains to the east continuously poured lava west.
 The unhindered activity covered the existing sand with a veneer of lava, cooling to basalt.
-The Missoula Floods, a final geological play with more than forty acts, deposited layers of silt in the low-lying valley areas of the Yamhill-Carlton region over ten thousand years ago.
+The Missoula Floods, a final geological play with more than forty acts, deposited layers of silt across much of the Yamhill-Carlton region over three thousand years.

-The major geological events of the volcanic Blue Mountains and the Juan de Fuca Plate come to life in older vineyards, where vines' root systems engage with the parent material, reaching deep beyond the soil that developed on top of marine sediments.
-When vines are deeply rooted (at 30 to 35 feet), the identity of place becomes apparent.
-The sedimentary soil series of Yamhill-Carlton are millions of years older than the soil series in the surrounding areas, an asset that was discovered in the mid-1990s (see Timeline below).
+These major geological events come to life in older vineyards, where vines' root systems engage with the parent material, reaching deep beyond the soil that developed on top of marine sediments.
+When vines are deeply rooted enough (30 to 35 feet), the identity of place becomes more apparent.
+The sedimentary soils of Yamhill-Carlton are millions of years older than the soils in the surrounding areas, an asset that was discovered in the mid-1990s (see Timeline below).